telefonicaid/fiware-orion/doc/manuals-ld/installation-guide-ubuntu-20.04.1.md

 *rapidjson* is the JSON parser used by the NGSI APIv2 implementation.
 AS Orion-LD includes NGSI APIv2 as well, we need this library.
-Like libmicrohttpd, we use an older version of the library.
+We use an older version of the library.
 This is	how to install it from source code:

 ```bash